 The first worksheet, ‘Content & Your Audience’ aims to get you thinking critically about your blog – why did you begin your journey, who were you aiming to help, and what value would they gain from your content?

-For example, Nikalene of SkinnyMixers began blogging to help herself AND others – she wanted to share her post-childbirth weight loss journey, while helping others source and create healthy Thermomix recipes.
+For example, Nikalene of SkinnyMixers began blogging to help herself AND others – she wanted to share her post-childbirth weight loss journey while helping others source and create healthy Thermomix recipes.
 Her ideal audience may have looked something a little like herself – busy mums looking for realistic ways to manage weight loss.
 Now, she’s helping thousands (150,000+!) in the Thermomix community produce healthier, delicious-er recipes AND inspiring other small businesses to chase their dreams.

 Nikki is THE voice on Thermomix, besides the brand itself.
-Through her community she can answer any questions Thermomix newbies or veterans might have – whether it’s how to turn it on and solve tech errors, or how to hide veggies like never before.
-Nikki KNOWS her audience is looking for ways to reinvigorate traditional recipes, loose weight and simplify their lives – her blog helps them by providing simple instructions and advice, healthy alternatives to old favourites, and tips to dramatically reduce their time in the kitchen.
+Through her community, she can answer any questions Thermomix newbies or veterans might have – whether it’s how to turn it on and solve tech errors, or how to hide veggies like never before.
+Nikki KNOWS her audience is looking for ways to reinvigorate traditional recipes, lose weight and simplify their lives – her blog helps them by providing simple instructions and advice, healthy alternatives to old favourites, and tips to dramatically reduce their time in the kitchen.

 Skinnymixer’s audience is connected by a few common factors – and some unpredictable ones too.
 Most are Thermomix owners, but there are also readers without, who persevere and modify recipes themselves.
 Many are looking for weight loss advice, a support community, and helpful tips, and others are simply looking for new ways to explore their favourite kitchen appliance.